Tips for the Beginner Food Photographer: Part III

 7. Get to Know your Food Styling Style

-Over time, you will become more familiar in your own skin (I mean, with your camera) and you will develop your own food style.
+Over time, you will become more familiar in your own skin, and you will develop your own food style.
 In the beginning stages, think about which food photographers you admire and study their style.
 Not to copy it.
 That would be rude.
 But to help find your own inspiration for the colors, shapes, patterns, textures, and moods that you like.

-As an active Instagram user, I constantly find inspiration from dozens if not hundreds of accounts.
-I might see one photographer's use of dark moody lighting and another photographer's beautiful capture of fresh produce and think "hey, I should take a still-life-type photograph of fresh produce on a dark background."
+I am constantly finding inspiration from dozens of my favorite accounts on Instagram, along with Pinterest images, and even food magazines or online publications.
+I might see one photographer's use of dark moody lighting and another photographer's beautiful capture of fresh produce and think "hey, I should take a still-life-type photograph of fresh produce with dark moody lighting.”

-Alternatively, if you're into the bright airy look, you may want to overexpose your images a bit (but not too much, as you can never fully recover these blown-out highlights) and focus on light colorful props, such as baby pink or baby blue dishes and white or light-colored surfaces.
-My friend Ashley of @nourishmemum does a great job of nailing this aesthetic.
+Alternatively, if you're into the bright airy look, you may want to overexpose your images a bit (but not too much, as you can never fully recover these blown-out highlights) and focus on light colorful props, such as baby pink or baby blue linens and white or light-colored surfaces.

 Regardless of which style or styles you settle on, the process of figuring it out is so much fun and once you discover what works for you, it's so rewarding to see your style grow and evolve.